This post may contain affiliate links, meaning if you buy or book through one of these links, I may earn a small commission .

 If you are flying into London to visit Bath, you will likely land in either Heathrow or Gatwick Airport.
 From there, it is easiest to connect to Bath via train.
 You will ultimately need to get to London Paddington Station for your connection to Bath.

 To do this from Heathrow Airport, take the Heathrow Express train, which departs every 15 minutes and goes directly to Paddington.
-The Gatwick Express, which runs about 4 times an hour, will take you to London Victoria Station.
+The Gatwick Express, which runs twice per hour, will take you to London Victoria Station.
 You can then take the Tube (London’s subway system) from Victoria to Paddington.

 Train from London Paddington Station

 Once you’ve gotten through your initial connections, you can focus on getting to Bath.
 You’ll want to catch the train from Paddington to Bath Spa station.
-Trains generally run every half hour, with the journey taking about an hour and a half.
-Once in Bath, you can catch a cab right outside the train station to your lodging.
+Trains generally run every half hour, with the journey taking about one hour and twenty minutes.
+Once in Bath, you can catch a cab right outside the train station to your hotel.

 Travel Savvy Tip